College Organizational Structure

 Our Identity 2013-2014

-The Our Identity - (pdf) document was created to express the essence of what the College is about as an organization, including how the College is structured, how decisions are made and other characteristics that distinguish this as an organization.
+The Identity document was created to express the essence of what the College is about as an organization, including how the College is structured, how decisions are made and other characteristics that distinguish this as an organization.
 The document contributes to our commitment to operate with transparency and mutual respect as hallmarks of our organization.
 To be sure, that organizational identity is under constant review and refinement as the needs of the organization change along with the environment and the rules and policies under which Craven Community College is created and governed.